IgniteUI/igniteui-docfx/en/components/general/framework-and-features/ssr-rendering.md

 1. Use `ng new` or the [Ignite UI CLI](../cli-overview.md) `ig new` command.
 2. Execute `ng add igniteui-angular` which installs the library's npm packages to your workspace and configures the project in the current working directory to use that library.
-4. Add Angular Universal with `ng add @nguniversal/express-engine --clientProject ig-ssr-example`. `ig-ssr-example` is your project name.
+4. Add Angular Universal with `ng add @nguniversal/express-engine --clientProject ig-ssr-example`. "ig-ssr-example" is your project name.
 3. Add Ignite UI for Angular components - e.g. Grid, Calendar et
-4. Configure the `server.ts` file to define all needed browser-specific objects, such as `window`, `document`, or `location`.
+4. Configure the "server.ts" file to define all needed browser-specific objects, such as "window", "document", or "location".
 	- install domino `npm install domino` - for server-side dom abstraction
 	- install xmlhttprequest `npm i xmlhttprequest` - If using IgxIconService to register icons